Shirakami Mountains: Recommended Walks

 →45-minute drive from the center to the forest

-The best walking course in the Shirakami area!
-With a trail that allows wheelchair access, this is a course that allows anyone to take a trip through a pristine beech forest just like the World Heritage Shirakami Forest!
-Within just a short five-minute walk from the car you will encounter the majestic Lord of the Shirakami Forest, a 400-year-old beech.
+This course is allows anyone to take a trip through a pristine beech forest.
+It similar to the World Heritage forest of Shirakami.
+Within just a short five-minute walk from the parking, you will encounter the tree like a majestic Lord of the Shirakami Forest, a 400-year-old beech.

 Mt.
 Daketai’s 400-year-old Beech Tree